Valeri scores 2 to lead Timbers to 2-0 win over Earthquakes

-Diego Valeri scored two goals to give the Portland Timbers a 2-0 victory over the short-handed San Jose Earthquakes on Friday night.
+Diego Valeri scored two goals to give the Portland Timbers a 2-0 victory over the short-handed San Jose Earthquakes in Major League Soccer on Friday.

 The Timbers sealed the win in the last minute of stoppage time.
 A short-range shot from Adi hit the post, but bounced right to Valeri, who slid to knock the ball into an open net for his team-leading 8th goal of the season.